ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 former employers to validate the claim.
 Volunteer organizations often perform police background checks on volunteers in order to determine the volunteer's trustworthiness.
-Thus, in this analogy, a prospective volunteer is an Attester, the organization is the Relying Party, and the agency that issues a report is a Verifier.
+Thus, in this analogy, a prospective volunteer is an Attester, the organization is the Relying Party, and the organization that issues a report is a Verifier.

 In this model, an Attester conveys Evidence to a Relying Party, which simply passes it on to a Verifier.
 The Verifier then compares the Evidence against